 Countries and associations that are not signatories to the MRA will have their own specific processes.
 Find out more by visiting the relevant country/associations websites.
 The American Speech-Language Hearing Association maintains a list of International Audiology and Speech-Language Pathology Associations and their websites.

-If you require a Skills Assessment for Migration complete an Application for Skills Assessment for Migration Purposes and return it to the Association's National Office.
+If you require a Skills Assessment for Migration for your Australian qualification complete an Application for Skills Assessment for Migration Purposes and return it to the Association's National Office.

 Learn more about the Mutual Recognition of Professional Associations Credentials (MRA).